sudorook/bmDCA/INSTALL.md

 Then, close and open the MSYS2 terminal again.

 _Optionally, edit the `/etc/pacman.conf` file.
-Uncomment the line `#Color` and add the line `ILoveCandy`.
+Uncomment the line `#Color` and add a new line `ILoveCandy`.
 Just a cosmetic flourish for `pacman`._

 ## Installing bmDCA (all platforms)

-Now that all the dependencies have been installed, download bmDCA.
+Now that all the dependencies have been installed on your operating systems, download bmDCA.
 ```
 git clone https://github.com/sudorook/bmDCA.git
 cd bmDCA